AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 - Ensures the UUID is a positive integer within bounds expected by the application.

 ##### Execution
-`DeletePropertyCommand#execute` consults `Model#getFilteredPropertyList()`, which always reflects the latest property filtering applied in the UI (e.g. `list`, `filterproperty`).
+`DeletePropertyCommand#execute` consults `Model#getFilteredPropertyList()`, which always reflects the latest property filtering applied in the UI (e.g. `list`, `filterproperties`).

-For example, after running `filterproperty type/condo`, only the condo subset is searched—even if you subsequently switch to the contacts tab—until another property-filtering command updates the list.
+For example, after running `filterproperties type/condo`, only the condo subset is searched—even if you subsequently switch to the contacts tab—until another property-filtering command updates the list.
 If the supplied UUID is absent from that subset the command throws `MESSAGE_INVALID_PROPERTY_DISPLAYED_ID`; otherwise it deletes the property`, and update the UI accordingly.

-#### <u>Filter Property Command</u> (`filterproperty`)
+#### <u>Filter Property Command</u> (`filterproperties`)
-The `filterproperty` command filters the properties in the property book based on the criteria given.
+The `filterproperties` command filters the properties in the property book based on the criteria given.

 Optional Fields:
 - Address